cewing/codefellows_f2_python/resources/UW_IntroClass/class06/presentation-week-06.rst

     Out[25]: [14, 20, 24, 34, 22, 18]

-But if you only need that function once:
+But if you only need that function once:}
 ::